metacpan/metacpan-cpan-extracted/distros/O/Object-Signature-Portable/README.md

     - JSON is a simple, text-based format.
 The output is not likely to change between module versions.
+    - Consistent encoding of integers are strings.
     - Classes can be extended with hooks for JSON serialization.
     - Speed is not a factor.

     However, see ["LIMITATIONS"](#limitations) below.

 # LIMITATIONS

+## Encoding

+The default JSON serializer will use UTF-8 encoding by default, which generally removes an issue with [Storable](https://metacpan.org/pod/Storable) when identical strings have different encodings.

+Numeric values may be inconsistently represented if they are not numified, e.g. `"123"` vs `123` may not produce the same JSON.
+(This too is an issue with `Storable`.)

 ## Signatures for Arbitrary Objects